airbytehq/airbyte/docs/tutorials/toy-connector.md

 Python 3.7.9
 ```

 On some systems, `python` points to a Python2 installation and `python3` points to Python3.
 If this is the case on your machine, substitute all `python` commands in this guide with `python3` .
-Otherwise, make sre to install Python 3 before beginning.
+Otherwise, make sure to install Python 3 before beginning.

 ## Our connector: a stock ticker API
 Our connector will output the daily price of a stock since a given date.
 We'll leverage the free [IEX Cloud API](https://iexcloud.io/docs/api/) for this.